What to know about having two car loans

 Even if you plan to sell your current car privately once you get a second vehicle, you could face roadblocks when you apply.
-Furthermore, insurance costs may be higher, and you could be denied credit from other lenders or creditors after taking out the second loan.
+Furthermore, insurance costs may be higher.
+After taking out the second loan, you could also be denied credit from other lenders or creditors.

 Increased scrutiny from lenders

-Lenders evaluate your creditworthiness, current debt load, payment history and income to determine if you’re a good fit for a car loan.
-You will also be asked to provide detailed information about the vehicle so they can determine if the sales price is reasonable or more than what the car is worth.
+You should also expect increased scrutiny from lenders if you decide to apply for a second car loan.
+Most will take a closer look at your creditworthiness, current debt load, payment history and income to determine if you’re a good fit for funding.
+The lender will also ask you for detailed vehicle information to gauge if the sales price is reasonable or more than what the car is worth.

 Additional insurance costs